Research Projects

 Individual differences in sulcal morphology in aging and Alzheimer's disease (AD)

-Recent work suggests that the sulci (folds) of the cortex are uniquely vulnerable to atrophy and pathology in aging and AD.
+Recent work, including the above project, suggests that sulci are vulnerable to atrophy and pathology in aging and AD.
 However, these studies focus only on the largest, deepest, and most consistent sulci across individuals.
-Tertiary sulci — the smallest, shallowest, and most individually-variable indentations — have been associated with the development of human-specific aspects of cognition and with symptoms of diseases such as schizophrenia and frontotemporal dementia, but have not been investigated in normal aging or AD.
-In this project, we investigate relationships between individual differences in sulcal morphology (including tertiary sulci) and cognitive and pathological changes in aging and AD.
+Tertiary sulci (the smallest, shallowest, latest-developing and most individually-variable indentations) have been associated with the development of human-specific aspects of cognition and with symptoms of diseases such as schizophrenia and frontotemporal dementia, but have not been investigated in normal aging or AD.
+In this project, we are investigating relationships between individual differences in sulcal morphology (including tertiary sulci) and cognitive changes in aging and AD.

 - Maboudian SA, Willbrand EH, Kelly JP, Jagust WJ, Weiner KS.
 Defining overlooked structures reveals new associations between cortex and cognition in aging and Alzheimer’s disease.
 J Neurosci.
 2024; 44(16):e1714232024